 Other Food You Must Try In New Orleans…

-Given that I only had 3 days, I think I did pretty well trying as much food as I could.
+Given that I only had 3 days in New Orleans, I think I did pretty well trying as much food as I could.
 But here are a few other iconic NOLA dishes I haven’t had a chance to try, but you definitely should!

-Alligator meat.
-Sold at the markets as jerky and served in restaurants as alligator sausage.
+Alligator meat which is sold at the markets as jerky and served in restaurants as alligator sausage.

-Bananas foster – famous New Orleans dessert created in Brennan’s restaurant, where you can still find it.
+Bananas foster, the famous New Orleans dessert created in Brennan’s restaurant, where you can still find it.

 Pin for later: